OLD-TIME GNADENHUTTEN DENTIST DIES AT 92

 Services for Doc will be held on Sunday, July 21, 2019 at 3:00 p.m. at the Gnadenhutten United Methodist Church, 220 N. Walnut St., Gnadenhutten, Ohio 44629 with Pastor Ryan Cockrill officiating.
 Burial with military honors, rendered by the Newcomerstown American Legion Post 431, will follow in the Gnadenhutten-Clay Union Cemetery in Gnadenhutten.
 Calling hours for Doc will be on Saturday, July 20, 2019 from 4:00 p.m. to 7:00 p.m. held at Koch Funeral Home, LLC, 244 N. Walnut Street, Gnadenhutten, Ohio.
 A Masonic service by the Port Washington Masonic Lodge #202 will be held at 6:45 p.m.
 There will also be one hour of visitation prior to the service at the church.
 Memorial contributions may be made to the Gnadenhutten United Methodist Church, P.O.
 Box 37, Gnadenhutten, Ohio 44629.
 Online condolences may be left for the family at www.kochfhgnaden.com.

-To send flowers to Dr. Maurice Alan Williamson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Maurice Alan Williamson, please visit our floral store.